mikkimat81539/30-Day-Challenge/README.md

-# This project folder consists of projects that I wil do over the next 30 days
+# This project folder consists of projects that I did over 30 days

 - 1 Calculator
 - 2 Snake